HOW MUCH DIDACTIC TIME IS THERE? ARE RESIDENTS PROTECTED FROM OTHER OBLIGATIONS DURING SCHEDULED TEACHING SESSIONS?

 Are there opportunities for international health rotations?

 Residents have the opportunity to do a one month away elective which can be done internationally.
 Our program has an association with a free clinic based in Roatan, Honduras (coincidentally also a gorgeous beach, snorkeling, diving destination) that several of our residents and faculty have rotated through.
 Other overseas elective opportunities are also available and residents are free to set up their own rotation for their away elective month.
+We are exploring the option of creating a formal global health track within our residency program, as part of the Stanford/Yale Johnson & Johnson Global Health Scholars Program.

 Will I have the opportunity to do scholarly activity like research or writing journal articles?